Fairblock/docs/docs/ConfidentialStablecoins.md

 **Confidentiality vs Anonymity**

-Stabletrust is composable with DeFi and usable today by banks, issuers, payment networks, and trading desks because addresses stay transparent.
+Confidential stablecoins are composable with DeFi and usable today by banks, issuers, payment networks, and trading desks because addresses stay transparent.

 For users that need obfuscated addresses, we support fully address privacy in controlled conditions:
 - Opt-in, KYB/KYC-scoped environments (merchants, trading desks, banks, etc.)
 - With sanctions screening and risk controls
 - With selective disclosure still available

-Stabletrust is designed to go beyond confidential amounts.
+Fairblock is designed to go beyond confidential amounts.
 It’s done responsibly to ensure users are not at risk of triggering regulatory flags.

 # Technology Overview